Your Website Is Costing You Customers: 7 Silent Conversion Killers

 That's a part-time job.

-For most business owners, those 10-15 hours are better spent running your actual business—doing the thing you're great at that makes you money.
+For most business owners, those 10-15 hours are better spent running your actual business, doing the thing you're great at that makes you money.

-This is exactly why professional web development isn't just about making things look pretty.
+Professional web development isn't just about making things look pretty.
 It's about building conversion machines that work while you sleep.
 Every element tested.
 Every page optimized.
 Every pixel serving a purpose.

 Not from more traffic.
 From better websites.